Comment on page

 - 2.It parses the incoming log entries into meaningful fields (such as

 path, etc.) and buffers them.

-For simplicity, this article will describe how to set up an one-node configuration.
-Please install the following software on the same node.
+For simplicity, this article will describe how to set up a one-node configuration.
+Please install the following software on the same node:

 You can install Fluentd via major packaging systems.